Clastify logo

 Foetal and adult haemoglobin

-In the placenta, maternal and foetal blood do not have to mix for oxygen transfer to happen.
+In the placenta, maternal and foetal blood do not need to mix for oxygen transfer to happen.
 Oxygen can dissociate from adult haemoglobin in maternal blood and bind to foetal haemoglobin, because foetal haemoglobin has the higher oxygen affinity.
 This keeps diffusion and loading favourable at the oxygen concentrations found in placental tissue.

 Carbon dioxide interaction